It put all the pieces together for me, and it brought me back to the land of the living. I have to share it! I hope it helps you too.

 What are those 3 things he recommended?

-Brian: The first thing he mentioned, that has impressed me the most, was Magnesium oil.
-I started using it and found it is a VERY effective way to relax my muscles when they are spasmed and eases my tension, and it stopped my headache in about ten minutes after I applied it.
-I bought Magnesium Oil Lotion (link to Amazon.com), which is a natural muscle relaxant.
-It completely relaxed me from head to toe.
-It helped me start my day feeling confident and strong, when I usually feel tense and anxious.
-I apply it in the morning, and use it again before I go to bed.
+Brian: The first thing he mentioned, that has impressed me the most, was a Deep Tissue Massage Gun.
+I started using it and found it is a VERY effective way to relax my muscles when they are spasmed and eases my tension, and it stopped my headache in about ten minutes after I used it.
+I bought my Massage Gun here at Amazon.com.
+It completely relaxed me after using it helped me start my day feeling confident and strong, when I usually feel tense and anxious.
+I use it in the morning, and use it again before I go to bed.
 I normally lose sleep because of stress from the day and my pain, because I was tense.
 I have always felt so tired and sleepy during the day because of the sleep loss.
 I would fight off the urge to sleep all day long.
-Once I started using magnesium oil at night I slept great, and felt little pain.
+Once I started using the deep tissue massager I slept great, and felt little pain.
 I would wake up refreshed the next morning.
-If I was having a headache I would apply it right then.
-Magnesium oil quickly relieves my neck pain, back pain, and headaches.
+If I was having a headache I would use it right then.
+My Massager quickly relieves my neck pain, back pain, and headaches.
 I have also found out how good it is for leg cramps, and restless legs.
 I bought some for my dad to try on his leg cramps and he loved it!
 Nothing else he tried worked.

 What else did he say to do?